strapi/strapi/docs/3.x.x/en/configurations/configurations.md

  - [`cron`](https://en.wikipedia.org/wiki/Cron)
   - `enabled` (boolean): Enable or disable CRON tasks to schedule jobs at specific dates.
 Default value: `false`.

+***

 ## Dynamic configurations

 For security reasons, sometimes it's better to set variables through the server environment.
 It's also useful to push dynamics values into configurations files.
 To enable this feature into JSON files, Strapi embraces a JSON-file interpreter into his core to allow dynamic value in the JSON configurations files.

 ### Syntax

-The syntax is inspired by the [ES6 template literals ES2015 specifications](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Template_literals).
+The syntax is inspired by the [template literals ES2015 specifications](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Template_literals).
 These dynamic values are indicated by the Dollar sign and curly braces (`${expression}`).

 ### Usage